 Your clients are not expected to disclose any voluntary work being undertaken to support the Coronavirus crisis, so there is no requirement to update the policy and we will continue to provide cover in accordance with normal terms and conditions.

-• The standard unoccupancy period is either 30 or 60 days.
+Under normal circumstances, the standard period for which a property can be left unoccupied with full cover is 30 or 60 days.
 You should check the client’s policy to establish which period applies.

 Most of our owner- occupied products include temporary removal cover but this will be restricted to certain causes.
 Personal Possessions cover should therefore be included on the policy to ensure all personal belongings are covered outside of their usual address.